TABLE OF CONTENTS

 A tag is a describing word which could be attached to a resource, like to a container, device, KPI, etc.

 A time series is a typed series of values over time.
 For example a series of measurements over time.
-Can have a fixed time resolution (compare: frequency, sample rate) such as halfminutely, hourly, daily, weekly, monthly, yearly or a varying time resolution such as raw.
+Can have a fixed time resolution (compare: frequency, sampling rate) such as halfminutely, hourly, daily, weekly, monthly, yearly or a varying time resolution such as raw.

 A user representing a natural person using the platform (see OAuth1 standard).
 A user has one or more roles.

-Type Each widget must be of a widget type.
+Each widget must be of a widget type.
 Available widget types are for example line chart, bar chart, pie chart, etc.